hshirinabadi/StockDashboard/README.md

 - **Stock Search**: Search for companies by name or ticker symbol with debounced queries.
 - **Stock Selection**: Selecting a result navigates to a dedicated dashboard for that company.
-- **Current Quote**: Display current price, daily percentage change, and intraday high/low prices.
+- **Current Quote & Key Stats**: Display current price, daily percentage change, and intraday high/low prices.
-- **Company Profile & Key Stats**: Show company name, ticker, logo, industry, exchange, market cap, and P/E ratio (where available).
+- **Company Profile**: Show company name, ticker, logo, industry, exchange, and market cap.
 - **Latest News**: View recent news articles with headline, source, date, and thumbnail.
 - **Open in Safari**: Tapping a news article opens it in Safari.